Skip to content

 Beinn na Caillich — common questions

-How hard is Beinn na Caillich?
+What difficulty is Beinn na Caillich?

-Where do I park for Beinn na Caillich?
+Where's the parking for Beinn na Caillich?

-Can I bring my dog up Beinn na Caillich?
+Can dogs go up Beinn na Caillich?

-Is there mobile signal on Beinn na Caillich?
+Will I get phone signal on Beinn na Caillich?

 Brief signal possible on the summit with views toward Broadford on Skye